Skip to content

 • Store credentials for multiple environments (dev, staging, prod)

-• Switch between Redis Cloud and Enterprise deployments
+• Switch between Redis Cloud, Enterprise, and direct database connections

 • Keep credentials secure with OS keyring integration